 A limit of two (2) exhibits per class number.
 Each exhibit must involve a different learning experience.

 CLASS 10310 - MUSIC

 An exhibit that shows learning about musical performance, composition and arrangements, instruments, musical styles, or history.
+If submitting a video or musical arrangement, it must be uploaded to YouTube.

 CLASS 10320 - PHOTOGRAPHY